 Digital Arts & Technology Academy (DATA)

-… in August 2016, Aaron Jawson and several of his students from the 2015/2016 school year, Spencer Angel, Robert Dennis, Sydney De Ruiter-Zylker, Isaiah Garcia, Grace Leninger, Maverick Marquez, Kacie Moreles, Elias Padilla and Anna Ramirez presented Lighten Up!
+We are in our third year working with Aaron Jawson and his freshmen classes.
+We start with lighted bookmarks using e-textiles components (sewable light emitting diodes (LED), conductive thread, battery holders, CR2032 batteries and an assortment of craft materials).
+We had so much fun that in August 2016, Aaron Jawson and several of his students (Spencer Angel, Robert Dennis, Sydney De Ruiter-Zylker, Isaiah Garcia, Grace Leninger, Maverick Marquez, Kacie Moreles, Elias Padilla and Anna Ramirez) presented the workshop Lighten Up!
 Using Light in Designs at the Albuquerque Mini Maker Faire.

 In fact, Aaron as accepted the challenge to present more Lighten Up! workshops in the future!
-THANK YOU, Aaron!
-There’s a lot more Light to go around now! 🙂
+THANK YOU, Aaron! 🙂

-In his classes, after a fun introduction to electronic circuits, Aaron presented lessons to help students appreciate difference in all of our abilities and lessons in more complex electronics.
+After a fun introduction to electronic circuits, Aaron presents lessons to help students appreciate difference in all of our abilities and lessons in more complex electronics.
 With this knowledge, groups of students worked together on designs for accessible keyboards.
-The front-end or layout of these keyboards are determined by each of the student groups.
+The front-end or layout of these keyboards are determined by each of the student group.

-However, the number of input/output ports on the Leonardo is limited to 17.
-One way of going beyond this number is to use Capacitive Touch Sensor Breakout boards by Adafruit.
-The circuit below takes advantage of the ease of use of the Adafruit MPR121 library while maximizing the number of capacitive inputs to 48!
+However, the number of input/output ports on the Arduino Leonardo microcontroller is limited to 17.
+One way of going beyond this number is to use Capacitive Touch Sensor Breakout boards by Adafruit Industries.

-The (above) Capacitive-touch protoboards (CTPB) are made up of four (maximum on one I2C bus) Adafruit MPR121 Capacitive Touch Sensor Breakout boards.
+The (above) Capacitive-touch protoboard (CTPB) is made up of four (maximum on one I2C bus) Adafruit MPR121 Capacitive Touch Sensor Breakout boards.
 The CTPB can accommodate up to 48 sensors.
 Thus each keyboard can have up to 48 different keys*.
 The Arduino Leonardo microcontrollers are programmed using the Arduino IDE.

-The Arduino Sketch (program) used to test these boards are based on the example code from the MPR121 Tutorial on the Adafruit website:
+The following Arduino Sketch (program) used to test these boards is based on the example code from the MPR121 Tutorial on the Adafruit website: